Justink-08/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script to print the addition of 128 and a variable
+a script to print number with two decimal places, followed by a new line.